-I visited Lutheran Church of Redeemer in Summer of 2015.
-One of the first things that struck me was a very sophisticated contemporary structure of the main entrance.
-I was immediately drawn by it wondering what was behind the large transparent walls of glass.
+I visited Lutheran Church of Redeemer in the Summer of 2015.
+One of the first things that struck me was the very sophisticated contemporary structure of the main entrance.
+I was immediately drawn by it, wondering what was behind the large transparent walls of glass.
 As I walked through the doors, I realized that the structure was built in addition to the old church.
 I thought of it as a brilliant idea that made the church appear dominant and welcoming.

-Next, I noticed a large white wall above the entrance into the sanctuary and I immediately envisioned a perfect place for a colorful mosaic that would make the entry hall and the building in whole even more recognizable as the place of worship.
+Next, I noticed a large white wall above the entrance into the sanctuary, and I immediately envisioned a perfect place for a colorful mosaic that would make the entry hall and the building as a whole even more recognizable as the place of worship.
 This was especially true regarding the possibility of the mosaic to be seen through the transparent glass walls from a long distance on a busy street in a prominent neighborhood.

-Soon after I had a pleasure of meeting the church committee, a group of very amiable and kind people.
+Soon after, I had the pleasure of meeting the church committee, a group of very amiable and kind people.
 I presented myself and the work I do both in stained glass and mosaic art.
-At the end of our meeting, I mentioned the idea of creating a design for the mosaic piece above the entry wall that was welcomed by the members of the committee.
-Upon returning home, I thought about different design concepts, and together with my wife Mila, an accomplished stained glass and mosaic designer and glass painter, we came up with the idea of creating a mosaic with a Holy Spirit theme.
-The wall itself was rather large, and we thought that covering the whole surface would be too overwhelming for the space.
-We decided to propose a ‘free-flowing’ design dominated by an image of the white dove, surrounded by contemporary, colorful shapes.
+At the end of our meeting, I mentioned the idea of creating a design for the mosaic piece above the entry wall that the members of the committee welcomed.
+Upon returning home, I thought about different design concepts.
+Together with my wife Mila, an accomplished stained glass and mosaic designer and glass painter, we came up with the idea of creating a mosaic with a Holy Spirit theme.
+The wall was rather large, and we thought that covering the whole surface would be too overwhelming for the space.
+Instead, we proposed a ‘free-flowing’ design dominated by an image of the white dove, surrounded by contemporary, colorful shapes.

-We sent the design to a church member, Mrs. Betsy Kutscher, for review by the liturgical committee and very soon we received a very positive reply.
+We have sent the design to a church member, Mrs. Betsy Kutscher, for review by the liturgical committee, and very soon, we received a very positive reply.
 We were pleased to learn that the Church shared our vision of the mosaic wall and was ready to proceed.
-We were called back to the church for another meeting in January 2016 and upon signing the contract, we were prepared to start the fabrication of the mosaic.
+We were called back for another meeting in January 2016, and upon signing the contract, we were ready to start the fabrication of the mosaic.

-The mosaic was fabricated in our studio in Naples, Florida by project specifications.
+The mosaic was fabricated in our studio in Naples, Florida, by project specifications.
 We used both traditional and contemporary mosaic fabrication methods and materials.
-We have enlarged the design into full scale on paper which we used as a template in the process of cutting and placing the mosaic glass.
-Mosaic glass of different colors, shapes, textures, and thicknesses was cut and shaped by hand, into desired forms using specialized pliers, hammers, and chisels.
-For the fabrication, we used a "Direct technique” where mosaic glass pieces are laid directly to the Polycarbonate base panels and glued with polyurethane adhesive.
-Those high-quality materials prevent the mosaics from bending and cracking over time; they are resistant to different temperatures, and humidity, simple for transport, therefore making our installation clean, simple, and precise.
-The surface of the mosaic is slightly uneven, not polished, which gives the mosaic more of a two dimensional and natural look.
+We have enlarged the design in full scale on paper, which we used as a template to cut and place the mosaic glass.
+A mosaic glass of different colors, shapes, textures, and thicknesses was cut and shaped by hand into desired forms using specialized pliers, hammers, and chisels.
+We used a "Direct technique" for the fabrication, where mosaic glass pieces are laid directly to the Polycarbonate base panels and glued with polyurethane adhesive.
+Those high-quality materials prevent the mosaics from bending and cracking over time; they are resistant to different temperatures and humidity and are simple for transport, making our installation clean, simple, and precise.
+The mosaic's surface is slightly uneven, not polished, which gives the mosaic more of a two-dimensional and natural look.

-In May 2016 we delivered and installed the mosaic directly on the wall during a three-day installation.
-Our son Milan helped with the installation of the panels.
+In May 2016, we delivered and installed the mosaic directly on the wall during a three-day installation.
 We retouched joint lines and anchors with glass pieces so the mosaic would appear to be made as a single piece.
-It was a magnificent experience seeing all the panels slowly come together in forming an exceptional piece that would leave a mark for the generations to come.
+It was a magnificent experience seeing all the panels slowly come together in forming an exceptional art piece that would leave a mark for generations to come.